Amazon DSP provides a multitude of targeting options, ranging from customer demographics, and behavioral targeting to contextual and remarketing.

 With contextual targeting, you can display your ads on websites, apps, and product pages that are contextually relevant to your advertised products or services.
 This ensures that ads are shown to users who are likely to be interested in your offering.

-For example, if you are selling ‘dog food’, your can target dog food category on Amazon to show your ads on all the listing in that category.
+For example, if you are selling ‘dog food,’ you can target the dog food category on Amazon to display your ads on all the listings in that category.

 9. Remarketing/Retargeting

-Different types of Remarketing targets are available in Amazon DSP:
+Different types of Remarketing targets available in Amazon DSP:

 - Pixel-Based Remarketing: Retarget shoppers on Amazon who have visited your brand’s website.

-- Views Remarketing: Retarget shoppers who viewed your product on Amazon but didn’t make a purchase.
+- Views Remarketing: Retarget shoppers who viewed a product on Amazon but didn’t make a purchase.

-- Purchased ASIN Remarketing: Retarget shoppers who have bought one of your products.
+- Purchased ASIN Remarketing: Retarget shoppers who have bought a product on Amazon.

 - Brand Halo Remarketing: Retarget shoppers who viewed other products from your brand.